-James also sold his freehold field called Hare Hill Close – almost three acres – in Derby Road, where, on the west side of the field, Paul Hodgkinson’s Corn Mill stood.
+James also sold his freehold field called Hare Hill Close – almost three acres – on the north side of Derby Road, where Paul Hodgkinson’s Corn Mill stood.
 Prime land for building purposes !

 (Two or more cottages, an opening leading to a cottage and the gardens) and then the premises of farmer Henry Tomlinson.